cryologger/glacier-velocity-tracker/Documentation/SERVICING.md

 While the system is in deep sleep, the system will wake to check the program has not frozen every 10 seconds.
 The LED will blink briefly (100 ms) during this time.

-Please use the following table to determine the operation of the system.
+Please use the following table to determine the status of the operation of the system and possible troubleshooting steps to attempt.

 **Table 1.** LED blink patterns and associated description and troubleshooting guide.
 | Number | Interval (s)  |   Pattern   | Description                     | Troubleshooting Steps                                 |